 The unvarnished truth about what really happens when you hire a negotiation consultant

-In case you're wondering what we do all day--that is, when Victoria or I are not writing (here, or here, or here) or speaking or training -- here's a little tale about the core of our business -- private negotiation consulting.
+In case you're wondering what we do all day--that is, when we're not writing or speaking or training -- here's a little tale about the core of our business -- private negotiation consulting.
 Get ready for the unvarnished truth.

 It starts with an email.
 A little missive usually tinged with some kind of urgency, upset, worry or regret.
 Like this:

 I just finished my third interview with Badass Tech Giant for Lead Product Manager and I'm on the verge of getting an offer.
 I have no idea what to ask for and I've frankly never done a good job of negotiating.
 I usually fold and say yes to whatever is offered.
 Like most tech companies, it's run by men and I think they're going to lowball me.
 Can you help?

 I own the patent to an invention that a Badass Mega Corporation wants.
 I need to craft a deal that will help me retain control, but frankly [everyone is always so frank...weird] I may need to leverage them with a rival interest.
 Tell me you can help me!

 Then we determine who is the best fit for the potential client.
 "This is part negotiation and part career development, and it has Lisa written all over it," Victoria says.
 Or, "I don't know anything about patents," Lisa says, to which Victoria responds, "Well, neither do I, but what 25 years as a commercial litigator gives me is the skill to figure it out."

 After people get over the shock about our immediate response to their query, we ask a boatload of diagnostic questions, the heart and soul of interest-based negotiation, to find out what their needs, goals and preferences are.
 And their fears.
 Lots of that.
 Then we tell people, "you can hire us for $350 an hour, or we can settle on a mutually agreeable flat rate."